johnpsalas24/Alien-Invasion-Game/README.md

 Created with Python using pygame library

-Certainly!
-Here's an example of a README file that you can include in your repository to explain how to play the game and run it on your local machine:

 Alien Invasion Game
 Welcome to Alien Invasion, a simple game where you control a spaceship and dodge incoming alien invaders!